Bence Tordai

 Bence Tordai (born 26 January 1981) is a Hungarian politician, economist and sociologist.
 A founding member of Dialogue for Hungary, he has served as Member of the National Assembly since 2018.
-He has been co-leader of the Dialogue for Hungary since July 2022.
+He has been co-leader of the Dialogue for Hungary from July 2022 to February 2024.
+He is leader of the parliamentary group since January 2024, a position he held too for a brief time from May 2022 to September 2022.
+He left the party on 9 June 2024.

 Early life and career

 Born in Budapest in 1981, Tordai graduated from the Berzsenyi Dániel High School in 1999.
 He received his degree in economics from the Corvinus University of Budapest in 2005, where he was also a member of the College for Advanced Studies in Social Theory for 7 years.
 After graduation, Tordai worked as a statistician for the Hungarian Central Statistical Office.
 Between 2008 and 2015, he was a teacher at the Budapest Metropolitan University.